ahmet/awesome-web3/README.md

 - [Aave Protocol](https://aave.com/) - Aave is decentralized non-custodial liquidity protocol where users can participate as depositors or borrowers.
 - [SmartWeave](https://github.com/ArweaveTeam/SmartWeave) - SmartWeave is smart contract protocol that allows developers to build permanent applications on top of Arweave.
 - [The Graph](https://thegraph.com/en/) - The Graph is indexing protocol for querying networks like Ethereum and IPFS.
+- [Push](https://push.org/) - Push Protocol is web3 communication network, enabling cross-chain notifications and messaging for dapps, wallets, and services.

 ### JavaScript